som-app/syncgp/README.md

-# SyncGP
+# SyncGP Releases
-SyncGP desktop application
+This Repository contains releases for SyncGP.
+The source code is not open source (yet).